Android TV boxes have become very popular since they are low-cost and can stream videos nicely.

 Android TV was created by Google for hardware and apps to give a smart TV experience.

-It defers slight from the standard Android Operating System and is geared toward a great media experience.
+It defers slight from the standard Android Operating System and is geared toward playing media such as movies and TV shows.

 Like Android smartphones, the operating system is open source and free to use and modify.
 This makes it nice as a low-cost interface for a user to play media on a TV.